ROCm/TransferBench/docs/reference/presets.rst

 - ``Columns``: DST GPU, grouped by rank.

-- ``Diagonal cells (N/A)``: Self-pairs are not measured in the bidirectional table; the unidirectional table includes them.
+- ``Diagonal cells (N/A)``: Self-pairs aren't measured in the bidirectional table; the unidirectional table includes them.

 - ``Header label``: ``SRC+EXE\DST`` when the Executor is on the SRC (default), ``SRC\DST+EXE`` when ``USE_REMOTE_READ=1``.